ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - **HRS 02**: A capacitive soil moisture sensor measured soil water content (±3% accuracy) via I2C and triggered a water pump when moisture dropped below 30%.

-- **HRS 03**: A DHT22 sensor measured temperature and humidity with ±0.5°C and ±2% accuracy.
-Watering increased by 10% for every 5°C rise above 26°C.
+- **HRS 03**: A SHT4x sensor measured temperature and humidity with ±0.5°C and ±2% accuracy.
+It is used to monitor the environmental condition to help provide the suitable care based on the data.

 - **HRS 04**: A photodiode-based light sensor interfaced via ADC and detected lux levels (±2 lux).
 It helped disable sensors at night to save power.

 - **HRS 05**: A soil NPK sensor (via RS485 + UART) measured nitrogen, phosphorus, and potassium levels.
-A 12V boost converter powered it.
+It requires only 5V and RS485 module is power vai different system based on the rating (3.3v or 5V module).

 - **HRS 06**: A DC water pump (500 ml/min) was activated via GPIO based on soil moisture and adjusted for temperature and weather.

 - **HRS 07**: A PIR motion sensor detected objects within 50 cm and triggered a buzzer via GPIO for 5 seconds.

-- **HRS 08**: An optional GPS module (Neo-6M) logged location and fetched weather forecasts.
+- **HRS 08**: RC filter to get the reference voltage of ADC to the value comparable for microcontroller and reduce the noise in the signal too.

 - **HRS 09**: The system ran on a 3.7V 2500mAh Li-ion battery with buck and boost converters for 3.3V, 5V, and 12V lines.

-- **HRS 10**: A microSD card (via SPI) logged timestamped data including GPS coordinates and sensor readings.
+- **HRS 10**: A microSD card (via SPI) logged data from sensors ad firmware images.

 - **HRS 11**: A PWM-controlled motor-driven puppet was activated on motion detection to deter animals.

-- **HRS 12**: Power and Wi-Fi LEDs provided system status.
+- **HRS 12**: Power and barrel LEDs provided system status.

-- **HRS 13**: RS485 interfaced with the NPK sensor and was powered by a 12V boost converter.
+- **HRS 13**: RS485 interfaced with the NPK sensor and was powered by a 12V boost converter (Can also be powered by 5V based on testing).

 - **HRS 14**: An SGP40 sensor monitored VOC levels (0–1000 ppm) via I2C.